jacopotagliabue/foundation-models-for-dbt-entity-matching/README.md

 ![Output table](/images/output.png)

+_Et voilà_, we now have a DAG that merge data from different sources and tells us which Walmart product matches with an Amazon one!

+To save money, please note the output table is very sample: you can change the sampling parameter in the query if you wish to change how the table is produced.

 ## TO-DOs

-This project has been drafted during a not-so-exciting afternoon of academic talks, so plenty of things to add / change / improve (some of which are just `TODOs` in the code).
+The entire project has been designed during a not-so-exciting afternoon of academic talks, so plenty of things to add / change / improve (some of which are just `TODOs` in the code).
 Some obvious open points:

-* play around with serialization of product info in `entity_matching_input.sql`;
-* play around with prompting in `handler.py`;
+* following the original paper, we could play around with serialization of product info in `entity_matching_input.sql` and with prompting in `handler.py`: performance can likely improve with some prompting work;
-* add a metrics table after the classification, to see how the model is doing;
+* we should add a KPI table after the prediction, to see / visualize how the model is doing (reproducing the full paper tables would be also cool, for example);
+* optimizing external calls - if you wish to scale up (budget permitting) to bigger datasets, we should optimize a bit calls to OpenAI; in general, it's not clear to me how Snowflake batches requests over bigger dataframes (if at all), so certainly some more thinking is needed here;
+* of course, traditional machine learning and few-shot inference are not incompatible: you could think of designing a flow where GPT3 is used initially to seed a database of pairs (weak supervision, so to speak), and then a cheaper, traditional model is trained on these pairs to run prediction at scale.

+TBC!

 ## Acknowledgements